-Devon's households (373,000 tonnes in 2012/13) and businesses (455,000 tonnes in 2009) generate broadly similar levels and types of waste, but their combined waste is exceeded by that from construction, demolition and excavation activity (1.2 million tonnes in 2010).
-There has been a strong shift away from land filling of this waste towards recycling and energy recovery, with households now recycling around 55% of their waste (2012/13).
+Devon's households (156,424 tonnes in 2018/19) and businesses generate broadly similar types of waste, but their combined waste is exceeded by that from construction, demolition and excavation activity.
+There has been a strong shift away from land filling of this waste towards recycling and energy recovery, with households now recycling around 56% of their waste (2018/19).